SolarArbiter/SolarArbiter.github.io/documentation/dashboard/working_with_data.md

 the observation data above is filtered and resampled into:
 ```
 timestamp,value
+2020-01-01 11:00:00+00:00,0.0
 2020-01-01 12:00:00+00:00,113.33
 2020-01-01 13:00:00+00:00,155.0
 ```

-In this case, the first interval is included in the resampled data because only one point is flagged with `USER FLAGGED`, which does not exceed our 50% resample threshold.
-However, the datapoint flagged with `USER FLAGGED` was dropped before resampling occured which reduces the interval average from 235.0 to 113.33.
+The datapoint flagged with `USER FLAGGED` was dropped before resampling occurred, which reduces the 12:00 interval average from 235.0 to 113.33.
+The resampled interval is included in the resampled data because only one point is flagged with `USER FLAGGED`, which does not exceed our 50% resample threshold.

 #### Filtering for multiple flags in a single filter